Division of Public Works

 Core Services

 Pothole Repair - Our team is ready to respond with the latest technology.
-Large hotbox trailers and the advanced technology of the pothole doctor allows our staff to respond timely and ensure that materials are being applied at the correct temperature while reducing material waste and labor cost.
+Large hotbox trailers and the advanced technology of the pothole doctor allow our staff to respond timely and ensure that materials are being applied at the correct temperature while reducing material waste and labor costs.

 Crack Filling - Our team applies hot liquid asphalt to cracks in the road surface.
 This reduces water infiltration and extends the life of the roadway.